Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Proof of Theorem

-In this section, we provide a nearly self-contained proof of Theorem~\ref{Th1}.
-Auxiliary lemmas are proved in Appendix~\ref{proof_auxilary} in order to maintain the flow of exposition.
-The proof of Theorem~\ref{Th1} relies on the idea of the "Householder dice" representation of AMP dynamics introduced in \cite{lu2021householder}.
-Such a representation can be seen as an intermediate step in the commonly used "conditioning" AMP proof technique \cite{Bolthausen}.
-Namely, it clarifies how to represent the original AMP dynamics - that are coupled by a random matrix ($\Sm_u$, in our case) - as equivalent dynamics without a random matrix (i.e., $\Sm_u$-free).
+To this end, we use the idea of the ``Householder Dice'' representation of AMP dynamics introduced in \cite{lu2021householder}.
+Such a representation can be seen as an intermediate step in the commonly used ``conditioning'' AMP proof technique \cite{Bolthausen}.
+Namely, it clarifies how to represent the original AMP dynamics---that are coupled by a random matrix ($\Sm_u$, in our case)---as equivalent dynamics without a random matrix (i.e., $\Sm_u$-free).
 This step has no approximation and requires no assumption other than the underlying random matrix assumption (i.e., $\Sm_u\sim\mathcal {CN}(\matr 0,\Id_{N_u}/L)$).
-We also refer the reader to \cite{li2022non} where a similar AMP proof strategy is used.
+We also refer the reader to \cite{li2022non,Cakmakisit24} where a similar AMP proof strategy is used.

 At a high level, we have two main steps in the proof.
-In the first step (Section~\ref{step1}), we use the block Gram-Schmidt process to express the dynamics of AMP \eqref{AMP_alg} in terms of an equivalent $\Sm_u$-free dynamics, called the "Householder dice representation".
-In the second step (Section~\ref{step2}), we use the properties of the notion of $\mathcal L^p$ concentration given in Appendix~\ref{preliminariesop} to establish the high-dimensional equivalence of the Householder dice representation, and thereby it will give us the high-dimensional equivalent of the original AMP dynamics \eqref{AMP_alg}.
+In the first step (Section~\ref{step1}), we use the block Gram-Schmidt process to express the dynamics of the residual-AMP \eqref{AMP_algnew} in terms of an equivalent $\Sm_u$-free dynamics, called the ``Householder Dice representation''.
+In the second step (Section~\ref{step2}), we use the properties of the notion of $\mathcal L^p$ concentration given in Appendix~\ref{preliminariesop} to establish the high-dimensional equivalence of the Householder Dice representation, and thereby it will give us the high-dimensional equivalent of the original residual-AMP dynamics \eqref{AMP_algnew}.

 For convenience, we will use the following notation for matrices throughout the proof: Consider matrices $\Am$ and $\Bm$, both with the same number of rows, denoted by $N$.
 Then, we define

 whenever the dependency on $N$ is clear from the context.